Vuxoni/Core-Configuration-Docs/docs/01-WelcomeArea/01-AboutTheDocs.md

 </p>

 <h2 align="center">What is this for?</h2>
 <h5 align="center">This repository and its contents are to be an advanced guide for anyone looking to run the Mac operating system on Non-Apple Hardware.
-It is a series of documentation in a linear process.</h5>
+It is a series of documentation in a linear process.
+Think of this as a book, that you flip the pages and read through from start to finish.</h5>

 <h2 align="center">Who is this for?</h2>
 <h5 align="center">The information presented in these docs have the intention to be able to be read by any person no matter their skill level.
 This does not mean we enable people who do not read, if you intend to run an operating system that was never meant to be ran on your hardware, we expect you to have the willpower to read and educate yourself.</h5>